szoftveres/RF_Microwave/radar/README.md

 ![i90photo](i90photo.jpg)

-The raw measurement shows two prominent radar echoes; the first one is coming from a steel wire fence roughly 20m from the antenna down below (#4 mark on the Y axis), the second one is from a large traffic sign, above the road, at 150m distance (#22 mark on the Y axis).
-These two obstacles pretty much frame the captureable range to ~150m, as they sahdow out the range ahead- and behind them.
+The raw measurement shows two prominent radar echoes; the first one coming from a steel wire fence roughly 20m from the radar antenna, down below (#4 mark on the Y axis) and the second one from a large road sign, at 150m distance (#22 mark on the Y axis).
+These two obstacles pretty much frame the captureable range to ~150m, as they shadow out the range ahead- and behind them.

 ![i90raw](i90raw.png)

 Removing the static components and post-processing unveils the moving vehicles.
-Cars appear from roughly the #10 mark (60m distance), where the slope and the steel wire fence doesn't block the signal any more, to the #30th mark on the Y axis (190m from the radar), as the radar signals pass underneath the traffic sign and reach so far before hitting the road surface.
+Cars appear from roughly the #10 mark (60m distance), where the slope and the steel wire fence don't block the signal any more, to the #30th mark on the Y axis (190m from the radar), as the radar signals pass underneath the road sign and reach so far before hitting the road surface.

 ![i90bridge](i90bridge.png)

-Unfortunately there's hardly any return from between the first and second traffic signs.
-This could be attributed to diffraction near/around the first traffic sign; i.e. electromagnetic waves passing above an almost ideal conductor get diffracted towards the ground and get behind the traffic sign where any echo gets blocked by the sign itself.
-At the wavelength of the radar center frequency (λ=0.33m), this means that for as far as ~3m above the traffic sign, the radio waves could be diffracted towards the road, and perhaps experience some level of dispersion due to changing path.
+Unfortunately there's not much return from beyond the road sign, which is a major obstacle for the radar at this location.
+Besides simply blocking signals, it is causing Fraunhofer diffraction; i.e. electromagnetic waves get diffracted towards the ground when passing above an almost ideal conductor and subsequently the returning echoes get blocked by the road sign itself.
+The result is a large blind spot, with no echoes back towards the radar.
+At the wavelength of the radar center frequency (λ=0.33m), radio waves passing ~3m above the road sign could be diffracted towards the road.
+The size of the blind spot around the road sign is wavelength-dependent, higher-frequency radars